-Body Mass Index (BM) is a useful benchmark for bodyweight and health.
+Body Mass Index (BMI) is a useful benchmark for body weight and health.
 You might even have had yours measured by your GP.

-Your muscle mass, bone density, body fat and water weight are all important markers of health.
-However, it’s not easy to find all of that out so BMI is an easy calculation which gives a useful benchmark for health.
+Your muscle mass, bone density, body fat and water weight are all important health markers.
+However, it’s not easy to know what they all are, so BMI is an easy calculation that acts as a useful benchmark for health.